masnottuh/stat758proj/readme.md

 ---

-## Slide 4: Step 1: Setup & Configuration
+## 4: Step 1: Setup & Configuration

 **Goal:** Prepare the script environment and parameters.